FREQUENTLY ASKED QUESTIONS

 - BA.
 (Honours) in Economics, English, History, Philosophy and Sanskrit.

 - BA.
-Programme
+Programme (with a range of subject combinations).

 - B.Sc.
 (Honours) in Chemistry, Mathematics and Physics.